Vermonster/hashphrase/CONTRIBUTING.md

 Before submitting a report, first review [existing issues](https://github.com/Vermonster/hashphrase/issues) to make sure the bug isn't fixed or already reported.

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Provide the following information by filling in the [issue template](https://github.com/Vermonster/hashphrase/blob/master/issue_template.md):
+Please follow issue templates to fill in the information:

   - Use a clear and descriptive title for the issue to identify the problem.
   - Describe the exact steps which reproduce the problem with as many details as possible.